MaterializeInc/materialize/doc/user/content/ingest-data/segment.md

 5. Jot a *Destination Name* and click **Create Destination**.

 ## Step 5.
-Configure the Mappings in Segment
+Configure the mapping in Segment

 A webhook destination in Segment requires a [data mapping](https://segment.com/blog/data-mapping/) to send events from the source to the destination.
 For this guide, the destination is the Materialize source.
-Follow these steps to create the correct mapping:
+Follow these steps to create the correct
+mapping:

 1. Go to your webhook destination created in the previous step.